pCobosAlcala/research/PolicyCapacities_DuringPandemic/README.md

-# Repository of databases and code analysis of the document "Using Policy Capacities During the Pandemic: Cash Transfer Programs in Latin America and the Caribbean"
+# Repository of databases and code analysis of the document "Using Policy Capacities During the Pandemic: A Comparative Analysis of Cash Transfer Programs in Latin America and the Caribbean"

 ## About this repository